scylladb/scylladb/docs/contribute/backport.md

 2. Maintainers will insist on rule 1

-3. After a patch with a Fixes #nnnn line gets promoted, a bot wakes up and assignes the label [Backport candidate] to that issue iff:
+3. After a patch with a Fixes #nnnn line gets promoted, a bot wakes up and assigns the label [Backport candidate] to that issue iff:
 - no Branches: was added
 - Branches: w.x was added
 In case the "Branches: none" was specified the label [Backport